We are hiring! Learn more

 Who I am as a Therapist

-I’m a Licensed Professional Counselor and a Board-Certified Art Therapist.
-This means that I have the qualifications to utilize both traditional “talk therapy” and art-making in the healing process.
-Art therapy integrates self-expression through various art media, such as drawing and painting, the creative process, applied psychological theory, and the human experience within the therapy relationship.
-Will I MAKE you do art and draw your feelings?
-No, only if we decide together that art making is something you’d like to incorporate in your healing process.
-Do you have to “be a good artist” to do art therapy?
+I’m a Licensed Professional Counselor, Licensed Certified Art Therapist, and Board-Certified Art Therapist.
+These qualifications allow me to utilize both traditional talk therapy and art-making in the healing process.
+Art therapy combines self-expression through various art media, like drawing and painting, with the creative process, applied psychological theory, and the therapeutic relationship.
+Will I make you create art or draw your feelings?
+No—only if we agree together that art-making is something you’d like to explore in your healing process.
+Do you need to be “a good artist” to do art therapy?
 Definitely not.
-We will find out together what type of self-expression feels right for you, verbal or nonverbal.
+We’ll discover together what form of self-expression feels right for you, whether it’s verbal or nonverbal.
+In my office, you’ll find materials like colored pencils, markers, collage supplies, beads, oil pastels, watercolor and acrylic paints, model magic clay, origami paper, sewing and embroidery materials, and found objects for building.
+I rotate which mediums I consider to be my “favorites” but I would say analog photography has a permanent place in my heart for sure.

-Lastly and most importantly, I am committed to being a safe healthcare provider for all.
-I want to meet you where you’re at, even if I haven’t been there before.
-If you have ever felt excluded by healthcare systems—due to your identity, income, gender, race, sexuality, disability, trauma, or anything else—I see you and I am here for you.
+Lastly, and most importantly, I am deeply committed to being a safe and affirming healthcare provider for all.
+I have professional experience working with individuals who have faced systemic oppression, including BIPOC individuals, LGBTQIA2S+ individuals, those with religious trauma, and people practicing polyamory/consensual/ethical non-monogamy in a monogamy-centered society.
+I am body positive, sex positive, and BDSM/kink-aware and friendly.
+If you’ve ever felt excluded or marginalized by healthcare systems due to your identity, income, gender, race, sexuality, disability, trauma, or anything else—I see you, and I am here for you.

 Specialty Areas